mytraffichums/monedio-game-v1/assets/orbs/README.md

 - **Sync**: Selection is synchronized across all players in the session
 - **Persistence**: Choice persists until the player selects a different orb

-Add your 4 orb SVG files here and players will be able to choose their favorite skin at the start of each round!
+Add your 4 orb PNG files here and players will be able to choose their favorite skin at the start of each round!